‘SNL’ skit goes on an awkward ride at Worlds of Fun, and Kansas Citians are loving it

 And then poor Kyle Mooney ends up with the guy from “Soul,” again, even though he already rode with him on the Zulu and Mamba.

-“No big deal,” Worlds of Fun tweeted Saturday night after the skit aired.
+“No big deal,” Worlds of Fun tweeted Saturday night after the sketch aired.
 “Just over here making our #SNL debut - repping KC!

 “Stand tall, Vikings!”